Inside: The best books for 10 year olds will keep young readers engaged, enthralled, and enchanted. Check out these fabulous novels for tweens!

 Wonder, by R.J.
 Palacio: “I won’t describe what I look like.
 Whatever you’re thinking, it’s probably worse. “ Talk about a book that will pull you in right from the outset.
 This is the the story of Auggie, a boy with severe facial anomalies.
 Up until fifth grade, he was schooled at home.
 But when he gets ready to begin fifth grade at a real school, he wants nothing more than to be treated like an ordinary kid.
 Will his new classmates be able to get past his jarring facial differences?
 This is the book that sparked the Choose Kind movement, and it is an extraordinary, poignant story that resonates deeply with both children and adults alike.
 Funny, tender, and oh-so-honest, this book should be required reading for every kid around the world.
 Absolutely phenomenal… and the best reminder that being cool is oh-so-kind.
 Support independent bookstores and get the book on Bookshop.org right here!

 Front Desk, by Kelly Yang: This is the story of Mia Tang who, together with her parents, leaves China and arrives in America in search of the American Dream.
 But their hard work and determination doesn’t mean life will be easy, and when Mia’s family finds themselves operating a motel for a cruel and exploitative owner, life is anything but what they had imagined.
 Mia runs the front desk at the motel, and the tougher her days are, the more she longs for a better and easier life.
 With the help of a new friend, the motel’s “weeklies,” her devoted parents, and a lucky pencil, Mia may be able to find that she can achieve her own American dreams with a hefty amount of perseverance and a whole lot of heart.
-A beautiful novel for tweens, and my school book club’s favorite book this semester!
+A beautiful book for 10 year olds, and my school book club’s favorite book this semester!
 Support independent bookstores and get the book on Bookshop.org right here!
 For our full review of Front Desk, click here!

 To Night Owl From Dogfish, by Holly Goldberg Sloan and Meg Wolitzer: Avery Bloom and Bett Devlin live across the country from each other, and when they find out they are being sent to the same sleepaway camp one summer because their dads are dating and want them to become friends, the girls want absolutely nothing to do with each other.
 Until, that is, the pair become inseparable.
 When the duo find themselves on a summer adventure they never could have predicted even in their wildest dreams, they know they can’t live without each other.
 Will they truly become family?
 Or will their friendship outlast their fathers’ romance?
 Support independent bookstores and get the book on Bookshop.org right here!